-The thrill of traveling is equivalent to breathing fresh air.
+The thrill of travelling is equivalent to breathing fresh air.
 Try imagining right now as you sit.
 Close your eyes, inhale deeply and drift off to an exotic destination.
 I am on the lovely island paradise of Nusa Penida.
 Penida is located just off the coast of Bali, Indonesia.
-A short speedboat ride from the quaint coastal beach of Sanur offers easy access.
+A short speedboat ride from the quaint coastal beach resorts of Sanur provides easy access.

 People travel from all over the world to visit this pristine island mecca.
-Nusa Penida has recently become extremely popular with dive enthusiasts, day trippers and long stay travelers alike.
+Nusa Penida has recently become extremely popular with dive enthusiasts, day-trippers and long-stay travellers alike.
 Several locations have become Instagram famous almost as soon as the photos were posted.
-Postcard perfect crescent moon shaped beaches are surrounded by wild picturesque cliffs that only adds to a photographer’s desire to arrive early and stay late to enjoy the scene in solitude.
+Postcard-perfect crescent moon shaped beaches are surrounded by wild picturesque cliffs that only adds to a photographer’s desire to arrive early and stay late to enjoy the scene in solitude.

-Atuh is a popular spot for longer stay travelers and expats living or working on the island.
-It is off the beaten track for day trippers and tends to be less crowded than the iconic Insta-Famous spots of Kelingking, Angels Billabong, and Broken Beach.
+Atuh is a popular spot for longer stay travellers and ex-pats living or working on the island.
+It is off the beaten track for day-trippers and tends to be less crowded than the iconic Insta-Famous spots of Kelingking, Angel's Billabong, and Broken Beach.
 Care for more hiking?
 Head to the other end of Atuh beach and hike up the zig-zag path to a stunning lookout over both Atuh and Diamond beach.
 If hiking up and down cliffs is a tad out of your league you can take the pretty route through the rice fields and drive around.